This article was updated on September 1st, 2022

 ✓ your dog has a dry cough

-✓ your dog is showing other signs of illness
+✓ your dog is otherwise acting normal (no other signs of illness)

 (If this is NOT your situation, click here.)